matthewgkay/ahrefs-mcp-proxy/README.md

 ## Background

-Inspired by [Suganthan Mohanadasan's post](https://suganthan.com/blog/ahrefs-mcp-server-manus-skill/) on solving the same OAuth/Bearer token mismatch with the Ahrefs MCP server in Manus.
-His approach was a Python skill for Manus.
+Inspired by [Suganthan Mohanadasan's post](https://suganthan.com/blog/ahrefs-mcp-server-manus-skill/) on solving a similar auth issue with the Ahrefs MCP server in Manus.
+His approach was a Python skill that calls the Ahrefs MCP server directly, bypassing the Manus connector layer.
 This takes the same idea and implements it as a Cloudflare Worker for Claude.ai and any other MCP client.

 ## License